Ned Rorem: Operas

 Only two full-length operas were written by Rorem: Miss Julie (1965) and Our Town (2005).
-Miss Julie was not well-received; the music critic Harold C. Schonberg commented that "His melodic ideas are utterly bland, lacking in profile or distinction".
+Miss Julie was not well-received; the music critic Harold C. Schonberg commented that his melodies were bland and lacked individuality.
 Holmes explained that Rorem himself "contends that song specialists cannot automatically turn out good operas any more than opera composers can turn out true songs: a gift for tune and a gift for tragedy do not always join hands".
 The opera's libretto was written by Kenward Elmslie, itself based on the play of the same name by August Strindberg.
 Rorem revised it for a more successful revival in 1979; it was again revived again in 1994 at the Manhattan School of Music Opera.

 His second full-length opera, Our Town, was written 40 years later on the play of the same name by Thornton Wilder.
-It received a successful 2006 premiere at the Indian University Opera Theater and was later performed at the Juilliard Opera Center, New York (2008) and the Central City Opera, Denver (2013).
+It received a successful 2006 premiere at the Indiana University Opera Theater and was later performed at the Juilliard Opera Center, New York (2008) and the Central City Opera, Denver (2013).
 The music critic Joshua Barone noted that it is "a tastefully restrained echo of the play's text that has found a home on smaller stages but deserves bigger ones".
 The play's already small-scale set and condense narrative was matched by Rorem's setting as a chamber opera and Johnson explained that "the economy of resources may well be the key to the opera's mobility and then its success".
 The work's final monologue-aria from the character Emily Webb is particularly well-regarded and often standard repertoire for soprano singers.

-Throughout his career Rorem wrote some 6 small one-act operas, many of which do not fit squarely into the genre.
+Throughout his career Rorem wrote some six small one-act operas, many of which do not fit squarely into the genre.
 The first of these was A Childhood Miracle of 1951, which had to wait three years for its premiere in New York 1955.
 Rorem wrote his own libretto for his 1958 opera based on Chaucer's "The Pardoner's Tale", The Robbers.
 His 1961 two-act opera The Anniversary was never performed.
 It included a libretto by Jascha Kessler and was, unusually for Rorem, based on the serialist tone row which he included on the title page.
 Rorem wrote the one-act Bertha (1968) to a libretto by Kenneth Koch.
 The same year he wrote the three-act Three Sisters who are Not Sisters (1971), his second collaboration with Stein as the librettist.
 The 1970s saw his two final short operas: Fables (1971), 5 brief scene based on La Fontaine's Fables; and Hearing (1976) on a libretto by Holmes based on Rorem's song cycles.